 - Any evidence and all direct and supporting statements, once made, become part of the permanent record of the appeal and must be produced at each level of the appeal.

-C. If after consulting involved parties/reviewing supporting information, a more informal resolution was not reached, the division chair shall make a decision regarding the appeal.
-The division chair informs the student, instructor, and the instructor’s department chair of the decision to either uphold the appeal or deny the appeal.
+C. If after consulting involved parties/reviewing supporting information, a more informal resolution was not reached, the division dean shall make a decision regarding the appeal.
+The division dean informs the student, instructor, and the instructor’s department chair of the decision to either uphold the appeal or deny the appeal.

-D. If resolution is not reached or if the division chair/program chair rules against the appeal of the student, the student may appeal in writing a final time through the vice president for academic affairs.
+D. If resolution is not reached or if the division dean rules against the appeal of the student, the student may appeal in writing a final time through the vice president for academic affairs.

-- Students may seek guidance from the dean for curriculum and instruction in determining whether or not the concern rises to the level of an appeal.
+- Students may seek guidance from the associate dean in determining whether or not the concern rises to the level of an appeal.

 - Undergraduates shall submit written appeals, through the vice president for academic affairs, to the curriculum and academic policies committee.
 Graduate students shall submit written appeals, through the vice president for academic affairs, to the graduate studies committee.